WCDAHT/WCDAHT.github.io/content/Message Maestro/readme.md

   - Comprehensive message analytics with interactive charts and visualizations.
   - View message patterns, activity trends, response times, and conversation insights.
   - Export statistics reports to PDF and JSON formats.
-- **Sentiment Analysis:**
-  - Local sentiment analysis using NLTK and TextBlob for privacy-focused analysis.
-  - Real-time sentiment scoring and emotional trend visualization.
-  - Conversation-level sentiment summaries and message-level analysis.
 - **Extensible Architecture:**
   - Easily add new message parsers for other platforms by implementing the `BaseParser` interface.